Texas sets new statewide record for gas prices - NewsBreak

 Texas sets new statewide record for gas prices

-TYLER, Texas (KETK) – The statewide average price of gas in Texas reached a new record high on Thursday, according to AAA.Santa Rosa ISD approves four-day school week
+TYLER, Texas (KETK) – The statewide average price of gas in Texas reached a new record high on Thursday, according to AAA.East Texas sets yet another record high for gas prices

 The current average cost around the Lone Star State sits at $4.34, eight cents more than last week, and a whopping $1.63 more than a year ago.